ShortestPathLab/opss25-tutorial/slides.md

 Manhattan distance returns the optimisitic grid-distance between any two locations (ignoring obstacles).
 The Octile distance returns a similar estimate, but it allows diagonal movements (cost = $\sqrt(2)$).
-The Straight line distance is just the direct Euclidean distance bewtween two points (length of a straight line).
+The Straight line distance is just the direct Euclidean distance between two points (length of a straight line).

 ----